Skip to main content

 Q: How long should I keep approved DPIAs?

-Q: Do I need to review DPIAs annually even if nothing changed?
+Q: Do I need to review DPIAs annually?

-Q: What happens if I reject a DPIA but management wants to proceed anyway?
+Q: What if management wants to proceed despite rejection?